Find Trade Colleges

 Learn more about these popular schools below:

-Our 2023 rankings named O’Briens Aveda Institute the most popular school in Vermont for trade school students working on their basic certificate.
-Located in Williston, Vermont, the very small private for-profit school handed out 40 basic certificate awards in 2021-2022.
+Our analysis found O’Briens Aveda Institute to be the most popular school for trade school students who want to pursue a basic certificate in Vermont.
+O’Briens Aveda Institute is a very small private for-profit school situated in Williston, Vermont.
+It awarded 40 basic certificates in 2021-2022.

 Of those students who received their degree, 90% were women.

 You’ll be in good company if you attend Community College of Vermont.
 The school came in at #2 on this year’s Most Popular Basic Certificate Trade Schools in Vermont list.
-Montpelier, Vermont is the setting for this medium-sized institution of higher learning.
-The public school handed out basic certificates to 75 students in 2021-2022.
+Located in Montpelier, Vermont, the medium-sized public school awarded 75 diplomas to qualifed basic certificate students in 2021-2022.

-In-state students pay an average of $6,920 in tuition and fees if they attend CCV full time.
+Full-time students from Vermont pay an average of $6,920 in tuition and fees if they choose to attend CCV.
 If you are from out of state, expect to pay an average of $13,640.
 Around 72% of those degree recipients were women.

 Most Popular Trade School Basic Certificate Schools in the New England Region